Contact Us Advertise! Newsletter

 Issue 3: Everything She Touches Changes ~ Learning the Art of Hex

 Jj Starwalker was born into a remarkably magical mid-western family that appeared most conventional to the average eye, as they blended their talents smoothly with their mundane occupations as farmers, housewives, nurses, teachers.
 Even as a young woman, Jj walked her own path, immersing herself in scientific disciplines yet still studying hex work and regularly relying on telepathy for communication (before cell phones.)
 Her life path has been at times rocky and convoluted, which strengthened her capabilities.
-She is woman who doesn’t let adversity stop her, with a take charge attitude when needed, and a supportive team spirit when this is called for.
+She is woman who doesn’t let adversity stop her, with a take-charge attitude when needed, and a supportive team spirit when this is called for.
 Jj has a knack for cutting through the distractions and getting to the heart of a situation, assessing any problems and addressing concerns with an inborn sense of balance that mixes magic and the mundane to find a solution that manifests on multiple levels.

 Her friends know her as “stubborn and determined, in a good way;” her stick-to-itiveness doesn’t stop until the idea finds expression in the tangible world.
 She is most comfortable being the Crone in the cottage just out of sight.
 The friend she asked to help with this bio added “Your hexes just plain work.
 I know the one you created for us for land working has carried a charge that is practically visible and certainly has brought visible results.”